Zemanta/mrgob/job/README.md

 ```go
 func (r *ByteValueReader) Value() []byte
 ```
 Value decodes the current value and returns it.
+The underlying array may point to data that will be overwritten by a subsequent call to Scan.
+It does no allocation.

 #### type JsonKVReader